-- Never operate an engine without its muffler installed. - Do not run an engine with the air intake (silencer) removed. - Do not run engines for long periods with their enclosures open.
+- Never operate an engine without its muffler installed. - Do not run an engine with the air intake (silencer) removed.

 WARNING: Do not work on machinery when you are mentally or physically incapacitated by fatigue!

 OPERATORS MANUAL

 Many of the preceding safety tips and warnings are repeated in your Operators Manual along with other cautions and notes to highlight critical information.
 Read your manual carefully, maintain your equipment, and follow all safety procedures.